 These are valid arguments against a Part N plan.
 It has more gaps needing to be covered by you the insured than some other supplements.
 In this case, perhaps one of the other more comprehensive plans would be of better value.

 Hyers and Associates is an independent insurance agent specializing in Medicare supplements, Advantage plans, and Prescription Part D drug coverage.
-We license direct with all of carriers and can help you compare Medigap quotes from several insurance companies.
+We license directly with all of our carriers and can help you compare Medigap quotes from several insurance companies.

-If you are considering Plan N Medicare Supplement insurance or any other Medigap plan, contact us today and we can help you compare rates, benefits and out of pocket exposure so you can enroll in the plan that best fits your needs and budget.
+If you are considering Plan N Medicare Supplement insurance or any other Medigap plan, contact us today.
+We can help you compare rates, benefits, and out-of-pocket exposure so you can enroll in the plan that best fits your needs and budget.